 For more informations about the museums please consult the web site of the municipality and the web site of the Fondazione San Miniato Promozione.
 Particularly, if you contact the Tourist Office and the Sistema Museale di San Miniato you can also book a guided tour to the archaeological area di San Genesio located a short distance from the town along the via Francigena.

 What to visit around San Miniato

 San Miniato is a short distance from Empoli, Cerreto Guidi and Vinci.
-Going intp the Val d’Elsa you will find via Castelfiorentino, Certaldo, San Gimignano, Poggibonsi and other villages in the area: all worthy of a visit!
+Going into the Val d’Elsa you will find Castelfiorentino, Certaldo, San Gimignano, Poggibonsi and other villages in the area: all worthy of a visit!

 San Miniato in the center of Tuscany, about 40 kilometers away from Florence and 45 from Pisa.
 The town is easily reachable from the main cities of Tuscany both by car and by public transport.

 By car: If you come from the A1 motorway you have to exit at the Firenze Signa tollbooth and take the highway Florence-Pisa-Livorno to the San Miniato exit.
 From the A12 motorway, if you come from the north you have to exit at Pisa centro while if you come from the south at Collesalvetti, then continue on the Florence-Pisa-Livorno to your destination.